canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

 3. Build the package for all Ubuntu releases and upload to `ppa:ua-client/staging`

     a.
 Clone the repository in a clean directory and switch to the release branch
       * *WARNING* Build the package in a clean environment.
-The reason for that is because the package will contain everything that it is present in the folder.
+The reason is that the package will contain everything that it is present in the folder.
 If you are storing credentials or other sensible development information in your folder, they will be uploaded too when we send the package to the ppa.
 A clean environment is the safest way to perform this.